stressboi/splunk_wineventcode_secanalysis/README.md

 are linked from the Lookup Overview page, Count of Codes by Authority panel.

 If you want a .spl version of this look in the root of this repo - removed temporarily but will put it back soon!
+(5-17-21: have been asked by several to get this on Splunkbase - will do that shortly...)

 05-17-21: Added Defender event codes to lookup; fixed readme format.
 Thank you Drew Church!